 Unlike some previous tours mentioned, this activity is for private groups only.
 No matter the season, you can enjoy Hakone in different ways.
 In winter, you can see spectacular snowy mountain views and crisp, clear skies and views of Mt.
 Fuji.
 In spring, the area blooms with beautiful cherry blossoms.

 With this activity, you can experience famous hot springs, ride a ship on Lake Ashi, and even taste black eggs that have been boiled in the mountain hot spring, surely a unique experience!
-Try local dishes, visit some museums if you like, and visit one of the oldest shrines of the area.
+Try local dishes, visit some museums if you like, and visit one of the oldest shrines in the area.
 There are many more activities available on this exciting day out, so click the link below for more details.

 Booking details: Go on a one day trip to Hakone!

 Due to its stunning views, gentle hills, and fresh air, Hakone is a fantastic place to go mountain biking!
-Meet up with local people and select one of their mountain biking courses of varying difficulty levels for an exhilirating day out of exploration, exercise, and good fun!
+Meet up with local people and select one of their mountain biking courses of varying difficulty levels for an exhilarating day out of exploration, exercise, and good fun!